openannotation/annotator/doc/glossary.rst

 .. glossary::
    :sorted:

+   application
+      An application is an instance of :class:`annotator.App`.
+It is the primary object that coordinates annotation activities.
+It can be extended by passing a :term:`module` reference to its
+      :func:`~annotator.App.prototype.include` method.
+Typically, You will
+      create at least one application when using Annotator.
+See the API documentation for :class:`annotator.App` for details on construction and methods.

    hook
       A function that handles work delegated to a :term:`module` by the :term:`application`.
 A hook function can return a value or a